deaconpoon/heylook/README.md

 1. Create a feature branch: `git checkout -b feature/my-feature`
 2. Make your changes
 3. Commit with conventional commits: `feat: add new feature`
+4. Ensure commits are signed for verification
-4. Push to your branch: `git push origin feature/my-feature`
+5. Push to your branch: `git push origin feature/my-feature`
-5. Open a Pull Request
+6. Open a Pull Request

 ## License